runeh/tirbi/README.md

 The module also exports the following:

-- `ServerConfig` - interface describing the server config.
+- `StorageConfig` - Interface describing the available storage configs.
-- `StorageConfig` - interface describing the available storage configs.
+- `parseStorageUri` - Utility function to parse a storage URI into a `StorageConfig` object
-- `parseStorageUri` - utility function to parse a storage URI into a `StorageConfig` object.
+- `TirbiConfig` - Interface describing the config options of the fastify plugin.

 Have a look in [`cli.ts`](./src/cli.ts) to see how the tirbi CLI starts a server.